 Acts are general enabling laws whereas regulations are laws on matters of detail.
 Environmental Acts and regulations administered by the Department are listed here by topic.

-The Department of Planning, Industry and Environment has responsibilities and functions under many pieces of environmental legislation.
+The Department of Planning and Environment has responsibilities and functions under many pieces of environmental legislation.

-DPIE – EES is responsible for investigating and enforcing non-compliances with the legislation relating to Aboriginal cultural heritage.
+DPE – Environment and Heritage is responsible for implementing, investigating and enforcing the legislation relating to Aboriginal cultural heritage.

 The main piece of legislation for managing and protecting Aboriginal cultural heritage in New South Wales is the National Parks and Wildlife Act 1974 (NPW Act).